Patrolled Beaches - Phillip Island

 The most important flags on the beach are the red and yellow flags.
 These show the supervised area of the beach and that a lifesaving service is operating.
 If there are no red and yellow flags, you should not go swimming.

-We highly recommended members of the public swim between the red and yellow flags during patrolled hours.
+Woolamai Life Saving Club patrol some Phillip Island beaches during the summer months.
+For patrol information visit www.woolamaibeach.org.au/patrols.
+We highly recommend that members of the public only swim between the red and yellow flags during patrolled hours.

 There are many myths about the ocean, but rips are the number one hazard on Australian beaches.
 Avoid rips by swimming at a patrolled beach between the red and yellow flags.
 For more information on rips, click here.